matthewdurbin/RadSI/README.md

 ON - This calculates the activity of the specified source on a specified datetime.
 The parameters are:
 - name       - this is the "nick name" of your specific sourc (Ex: medical1)
-- date       - this is the datetime at which you wish to calculate the activity of the specified source (Ex: 12-7-2019-12:30:00)
+- date       - this is the datetime at which you wish to calculate the activity of the specified source, written as month-day-year-hour:minute:second though not all timing info is needed.
+(Ex: 12-7-2019-12:30:00)

 PLOT - This allows the activity of a specified source to be plotted agaisnt time from the referenced datetime of that source
 - name       - this is the "nick name" of your specific sourc (Ex: medical1)
-- date       - this is the upperbound of the time plotted (Ex: 12-7-2019-12:30:00).
+- date       - this is the upperbound of the time plotted (Ex: 12-7-2019-12:30:00), written as month-day-year-hour:minute:second though not all timing info is needed.
 If left blank, the time is taken as now

 HELP- This simply prints a condensed version of this documentation